 By Daniel Libon

-Editor's Note: Information in this article is courtesy of Patriots Media Relations.
+Editor's Note: Information used in this article was provided by Patriots Media Relations

-To help you get ready for the game, here is what you need to know:
+To help you get ready for today’s championship game, here is what you need to know:

 TV and Radio Information

 TELEVISION: This week’s game will be broadcast to a national audience by CBS.
 Jim Nantz will handle play- by-play duties with Phil Simms providing color.
 Tracy Wolfson will report from the sidelines.
 The game will be produced by Lance Barrow and directed by Mike Arnold.